Reviews

 Reader Q&A

-How long does it take to finish Persona 5 Royal makes rebellion look this good for a reason?
+How long does it take to finish Persona 5 Royal drips style — and somehow the substance matches?

-Is Persona 5 Royal makes rebellion look this good for a reason good for newcomers to Stylish JRPG?
+Is Persona 5 Royal drips style — and somehow the substance matches good for newcomers to Stylish JRPG?

 It depends.
 The systems are deep but the tutorial does a fair job.
 Veterans of Stylish JRPG will feel at home faster.

-Which platform should I play Persona 5 Royal makes rebellion look this good for a reason on?
+Which platform should I play Persona 5 Royal drips style — and somehow the substance matches on?

 PC version offers the highest fidelity if your rig can handle it.
 Console versions are polished out of the box.

-Was Persona 5 Royal makes rebellion look this good for a reason worth the launch-day price?
+Was Persona 5 Royal drips style — and somehow the substance matches worth the launch-day price?

 Are there DLCs or expansions worth picking up?